 You may not object to the valuation if the Valuer-General has already considered an objection by you to that valuation.

 You can get them from the Office of the Valuer-General or access objection forms online.

 Send your objections to the Office of the Valuer-General:

 If your objection is upheld, the Valuer General will advise Council and your rates notice will be amended.

 Please note: The lodgement of objections for rates does not change the due date of payment for rates.

-The City of Charles Sturt is operating as a revenue collector for the Adelaide & Mt Lofty Ranges NRM Board.
-Revenue from this levy i not retained by the Council, nor do we determine how the revenue is spent.
+The City of Charles Sturt is operating as a revenue collector for the Green Adelaide Board.
+Revenue from this levy is not retained by the Council, nor do we determine how the revenue is spent.